aws-samples/amazon-cloudwatch-auto-alarms/README.md

   "action": "scan"
 }
 ```
 You can do this with a test execution of the CloudWatchAUtoAlarms AWS Lambda function.
 Open the AWS Lambda Management Console and perform a test invocation from the **Test** tab with the payload provided here.

+The [CloudWatchAutoAlarms.yaml](CloudWatchAutoAlarms.yaml) template includes two CloudWatch event rules.
+One invokes the Lambda function on `running` and `terminated` instance states.
+The other invokes the Lambda function on a daily schedule.
+The daily scheduled event will update any existing alarms and also create any alarms with wildcard tags.

 ### Amazon RDS